ricwtk/ci-labs/lab2.md

       print(canItCrossover([8, 12, 6, 13], 0.78))
     ```

-    The printed output should be a series of `0` and/or `1` which denotes the ability of each chromosome to crossover, for example, `[0, 1, 1, 1]`.
+    The printed output should be a series of `0` and/or `1` which denotes the ability of each chromosome to crossover, for example, `[0, 1, 1, 1]`. -->

 ### Selection as parents

-1. From the list of the chromosomes that can crossover, we will next select the chromosome pairs as parents.
+1. From the list of the chromosomes, we will select the chromosome pairs as parents.
 As we will be using one-point crossover, each pair of parents will produce exactly two offsprings.
 Therefore for population size of `pop_size`, we need `pop_size/2` pairs of parents.

-2. Define a function that takes the inputs of the current population that can crossover and the total number of chromosomes in current population, and returns the chromosome pairs which will act as parents.
+2. Define a function that takes the inputs of the current population and the total number of chromosomes in current population, and returns the chromosome pairs which will act as parents.
 The selection process is performed with the roulette wheel selection.
 The same chromosome can be selected more than once.

     ```python
     def selectParents(chromosomesForCrossover, pop_size):